Compassionate Care for Feral Cats: Our Findings

 When we first started working with ferals, we couldn't find any information about caring for ferals outside of the traditional Trap-Neuter-Return (TNR) process.
 Based on everything we read, we didn't think the things we're doing now were possible.

 We were so wrong!
-And that's why we're documenting what we're learning as we go... so others like us have a starting point, and at least know these things are possible.
-This page is a work in progress, and will change as we continue to learn.
+That's why we're documenting what we're learning as we go... so others like us have a starting point, and at least know these things are possible.
+This page is a work in progress, and will change as we continue to learn more.

 The most important thing to understand:

 Feral cats are individuals.
-They each have their own personality, and your approach MUST be tailored accordingly.
-You have to try to decode how each cat responds to stress, and whether they respond to rewards, and then you can figure out how best to interact with them.
-There is no one-size-fits-all approach for working with feral cats, but we will outline the techniques that have set us up for success.
+They each have their own personality, and your approach needs to be tailored accordingly.
+You have to try to decode how each cat responds to stress, how quickly they recover from stressful interactions, whether they respond to rewards, and then you can figure out how best to interact with them.
+There is no one-size-fits-all approach for working with feral cats, but we will outline the tricks we've learned and general techniques that have set us up for success.

 Creating a cage-free, low-stress environment

-We keep our ferals loose in rooms specifically designed to be low stress.
+We keep our ferals loose in communal rooms specifically designed to be low stress.

 - We bring in materials from their colony - we started with logs and boxes of dirt, which were time consuming to clean around and impossible to disinfect, so we use giant potted ferns and zippered pillowcases full of dirt/leaves now to make the room smell and look familiar.